-- focus all employees, including our named executive officers, on our long-term performance by aligning their interests with those of our stockholders; - retain our key employees and executives and maintain management continuity through longer-term vesting of our equity-based awards; and - · promote an ownership culture through participation in equity-based compensation programs.
+- focus all employees, including our named executive officers, on our long-term performance by aligning their interests with those of our stockholders; - retain our key employees and executives and maintain management continuity through longer-term vesting of our equity-based awards; and - promote an ownership culture through participation in equity-based compensation programs.

 Our 2015 Stock Plan allows the grant of stock options, restricted stock, and other equity-based awards to employees, consultants and directors.
 We typically make an initial equity award of stock options to new employees, including our executive officers, and annual equity grants as part of our overall compensation program.
 Our Compensation Committee authorized Dr. Friedman to make new hire stock option grants to our employees, except for our executive officers, within certain parameters, beyond which approval of our Compensation Committee is required.
 Dr. Friedman may award new hire stock option grants as of the employee's initial commencement of employment with an exercise price equal to the closing price of our common stock on the date of grant, in accordance with our 2015 Stock Plan.
-Annual grants of options to all of our employees and equity awards to our executive officers are approved by our Compensation Committee and is not coordinated with the public release of nonpublic material information.
+Mr. Sukhija received stock options associated with his commencement of employment in 2020, as discussed under "-Employment Agreements, Severance and Change of Control Arrangements."

-In March 2018, at a regularly scheduled meeting, the Compensation Committee granted stock options covering 50,000 shares to Dr. Friedman, 38,000 shares to Dr. Taub, and 28,000 shares to Mr. Schneebaum.
-Each of these options vests as follows: 25% on the first anniversary of the grant date, and 6.25% on each quarter thereafter until fully-vested.
+Annual grants of options to all of our employees and equity awards to our executive officers are approved by our Compensation Committee, the timing of which we intend to be consistent each year with a regularly scheduled meeting of our Compensation Committee and is not coordinated with the public release of nonpublic material information.
+In March of 2020, at a regularly scheduled meeting, the Compensation Committee made an annual grant of stock options concerning 50,000 shares to Dr. Friedman, 44,000 shares to Dr. Taub, and 32,000 shares to Messrs.
+Schneebaum and Lynch.
+Mr. Lynch also received the remaining portion of his initial hire grant in 2020, for 20,000 options.
+Each of these options vests as follows: 25% on the first anniversary of the grant date, and 6.25% each quarter thereafter until fully-vested.